Florida Oceanographic Society’s Coastal Center: MUCH More than an Aquarium

 My daughter, who was living 30 minutes away in Port St. Lucie, stayed with us for the next few days, as we toured her workplace and surrounding beaches during the day and determinedly played just about every game available to us in the evenings.
 For once, my husband and I saw the sense of “snowbird” retirees moving to a mobile home park in Florida, particularly if they have grandchildren.

 That said, I’m not sure I could deal with the hypcrocrisy if I owned one of the wall to wall homes that cover the entire island with impervious surface - talk about a stormwater runoff nightmare.
 Then again, it’s probably a drop in the bucket compared to the pollution and waste that now enter our oceans every day, most notable through or past the coastlines of the Florida peninsula.
-To make matters worse, I didn’t see a single retention pond to collect the nutrient rich stormwater - the stormwater runs off the roofs and roads of this densely populated island straight into that otherwise drops immediately into the ocean, bypassing filtration by soil and plants.
+To make matters worse, I didn’t see a single retention pond to collect the nutrient rich stormwater that runs off the roofs and roads of this densely populated island straight into the ocean, bypassing filtration by soil and plants.
 Nearby Jensen Beach and Stuart have surprisingly beautiful beaches, despite their dense populations and continuous unsustainable shoreline development.
-At the very least, these things illustrated, front and center, the reasons behind the Florida Oceanographic Society and similar organizations: to preserve the health and, therefore, life of our planet.
+All these things illustrated, front and center, the reasons behind the Florida Oceanographic Society and similar organizations.

-Similar to Costa Rica, the human density only amplifies the abundant wildlife that live in the area.
+Similar to Costa Rica, the human density in this area only amplifies the abundant wildlife that live in the area.
 Ibises, pelicans, herons, sandlings, terns - so many species of sea birds can be seen at every water source.
 And I don’t think there was a single sunny sidewalk along which we didn’t see a reptile, most often curly-tailed lizards and orange-striped, neck-flaring agame’s who, though impressive in their miniature dinosaur statures, are unfortunately also invasive.
-This, too, makes for a great vacation.

 Our tour of the Florida Oceanographic Society’s Coastal Center began with sewing sea-grass strands into small burlap mats.
-Though we could get in as our daughter’s guests, the place offers free entry in exchange for volunteer participants who create sea-grass or oyster-shell mats, and we were down for the experience.
-Once enough mats are created, staff will implant them along the Indian River Lagoon in an undewater landscaping project to stabilize the shoreline while feeding manatees and growing water-filtering oysters.
+Though we could get in as our daughter’s guests, the place offers free entry to volunteer participants who create sea-grass or oyster-shell mats, and we were down for the experience.
+Once enough mats are created, staff implant them along the Indian River Lagoon in an undewater landscaping project to stabilize the shoreline and sustain manatees and water-filtering oysters.

-The manatees’ source of sea-grass, the only thing they eat, has become so low that it is threatening their numbers; and baby oysters called “spat” grow specifically on oyster shells.
-Oysters are well-known for their water-filtering power - in fact, they have made the Great Lakes in the Northern United States so clean that it now threatens the ecosystem there (!).
+The manatees’ source of sea-grass, the only thing they eat, has become so low that it is threatening their numbers.
+Baby oysters called “spat” grow specifically on oyster shells, and oysters are well-known for their water-filtering power.
+(They have made the Great Lakes in the Northern United States so clean that it now threatens the ecosystem there (!).)
 Participating in the Florida Oceanographic Society’s efforts in a hands-on way begins your visit to the facility, itself, in a most wonderful frame of mind.

 You enter the Ocean Ecocenter building along a long boardwalk that surrounds an inland lagoon laden with a variety of marine life, many of which have been rescued and cannot survive in the wild alone.
 There are game-fish feeding and sea-turtle programs on different areas of the boardwalk each day, but you don’t have to participate in them to see the sting rays, sea turtles, nurse sharks, triggerfish, tarpons, snook, spadefish, sheepshead, black and red drum, and many other game fish gliding like magical shadows beside you as you walk along the boardwalk.
 Inside the center are wonderful (and wonderfully doable) informative exhibits about the ecosystem you are standing in and the animals and plants that inhabit it.